JackNUMBER/clean-repo-from-Jira/README.md

-# Clean your repo according to Jira
+# Clean your repo according to Jira - CLI
 This script checks the resolution of each issue in Jira and delete the corresponding Git branch.
 It uses the Jira REST API with cUrl.